awesomeeng/awesome-config/docs/Introducing.md

 ## AwesomeStack

-AwesomeStack is a free and open source set of libraries for rapidly building enterprise ready nodejs applications, of which, AwesomeConfig is one part.
-Each library is written to provide a stable, performant, part of your application stack that can be used on its own, or part of the greater AwesomeStack setup.
+AwesomeConfig is one part of the free and open source set of libraries called AwesomeStack for rapidly building enterprise ready nodejs applications.
+Each library is written to provide a stable, performant, part of your application stack that can be used on its own or as part of the greater AwesomeStack setup.

 AwesomeStack includes...

- - **[AwesomeServer](https://github.com/awesomeeng/awesome-server)** - A http/https/http2 API Server focused on implementing API end points.
+ - **[AwesomeServer](https://github.com/awesomeeng/awesome-server)** - A HTTP/HTTPS/HTTP2 API Server focused on implementing API endpoints.

  - **[AwesomeLog](https://github.com/awesomeeng/awesome-log)** - Performant Logging for your application needs.